roman-milk/roman-milk.github.io/rob-and-gwen.md

  "You haven't seen a doctor about the baby yet?"

  "No money.
 When Rory split things got really tight for me."
-Report_Story #2